 The Ping River winds its way down from Doi Chiang Dao, Chiang Mai Province through Lamphun, Tak, Kamphaeng Phet and finally Nakhon Sawan where it flows into the Chao Phraya River.
-A journey of over 550 kilometers and one of many stories, I would like to add one more.
+A journey of over 550 kilometres and one of many stories.
+I would like to add one more.

 Tak City in the north-west of Thailand was an ex logging trading post many years before.
 Located on the banks of the Ping River, Tak gives out a feel of quiet secluded comfort set against a background of flowing rapid waters.

 All photographs in this post are used for illustration purposes only.

 A one-horse town is a place where very little happens, and at first glance, Tak appeared just that.
 Tak’s horse looked lame and staring down both barrels of a shotgun.
 At times in life you judge things wrong, be it a person, incident or in this case a location.
 I was wrong.
 Tak’s horse rose to its feet and ran like the wind.
 And I’m sure it’s still running today.

 The Viang Tak 2 Hotel sits looking quite proud of itself on the banks of the Ping River.

 I woke around eight in the morning, quite late for me, and without birds singing or the smell of fried bacon dancing over my senses.
 I had woken after my fourth night at the hotel suffering from my fifth hangover, that’s how it felt.
 The length of my tongue tasted like the inside of a skunk’s colostomy bag.

 I was suffering dehydration with a sun-bleached capital D. The only water my body had swallowed in the previous four days had been on the end of a toothbrush.
 After two cigarettes, I headed straight for the bathroom before my teeth crawled out and bit me.